-Mayo Clinic in Rochester, Minn., is ranked as the best hospital in the nation for diabetes and endocrinology for 2021-2022 by U.S. News & World Report.
-Mayo Clinic in Phoenix/Scottsdale, Ariz., and Mayo Clinic in Jacksonville, Fla., are ranked among the Best Hospitals for diabetes and endocrinology by U.S. News & World Report.
+Mayo Clinic in Rochester, Minnesota, is ranked as the best hospital in the nation for diabetes and endocrinology for 2022-2023 by U.S. News & World Report.
+Mayo Clinic in Phoenix/Scottsdale, Arizona, and Mayo Clinic in Jacksonville, Florida, are ranked among the Best Hospitals for diabetes and endocrinology by U.S. News & World Report.

 Kidney transplantation can treat advanced kidney disease and kidney failure, but the surgery isn't a cure.
 Some forms of kidney disease may return after a transplant.